FramedYannick/Thesis-Source-Code/Readme.md

 To get a database; two steps can be taken:
 * Load a database - *You can load a database from a given location; using the browse button*
 ```
 To load; just use the browse button to go to the correct location.
-If the status turns blue; you have a loadable database file present; just cluck the **Load** button.
+If the status turns blue; you have a loadable database file present; just click the **Load** button.
 ```
 * Compile your own database - *You can compile your own database*
 ```